 True mushroom fanatics rejoice at the coming of spring.
 While many mushrooms are cultivated year-round, several choice species pop up only once or twice a year, in spring or fall.
 That's when you'll find mushroom foragers in the wild, hunting their elusive prey by the base of trees or on decomposing trunks.

 Even if you don't forage, wild spring mushrooms are plentiful at your farmers' market or neighborhood specialty store.
 Depending on where you live, you might find some or all of the following springtime mushroom varieties.

 1. Morel Mushrooms

 The grand dame of spring mushrooms, morels are available fresh for only a few fleeting weeks in spring.
 Prized by chefs for their rich, smoky flavor, morels are delightful simply sautéed or dipped in batter and fried.
-Try this recipe for Simple Fried Morel Mushrooms, and find more recipes for fresh morels.
+Try this recipe for Morel Mushroom and Wild Rice Risotto, and find more recipes for fresh morels.

 2. Porcini Mushrooms

 In the West, spring porcini (also called cepe or king bolete) deserves a light hand in the kitchen.
 With an intense, mushroom-y flavor and meaty texture, fresh porcini is great grilled or broiled.
 This recipe for White Pizza with Porcinis is the perfect meal for a mild spring evening.
 Add broccoli or arugula to the topping, if you wish.
 Find more recipes for porcini mushrooms.

 3. Wood Ear Mushrooms

 4. Oyster Mushrooms

 Oyster mushrooms have nothing to do with oysters except that they're also gray and sought-after!
 Delicate and tender, oyster mushrooms cook quickly and are perfect for quick stir-fries and simple soups.
 Or why not sauté them to top greens in this Warm Mushroom Salad.